saichander-1912/Health_care_kit_Embedded/README.md

-Abstract
+ABSTRACT

         Traditional methods of healthcare demand the patient to visit the clinic on a regular basis.
 These conventional methods can be quite cumbersome for both the patient as well as the medical staff.
 The focus of this paper is to implement a smart Emdedded based health monitoring system with the of “Health Care Kit” which uses noninvasive sensors to read different health parameters